Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms

 \subsection{Obfuscation effect}

 Total variation distance (TVD) is a standard metric in probability theory for quantifying the difference between two probability distributions.
 It has been widely used in quantum circuit obfuscation research.
-TVD is computed by summing the absolute differences between the output counts of the obfuscated and original circuits, and normalizing by the total number of shots.
+TVD is computed as the sum of the absolute differences between the output counts of the obfuscated and original circuits, normalized by the total number of shots.
 TVD value closer to 1 indicates a greater ability of QCOO to alter the output distribution of the circuit, but it also implies a higher correlation between the obfuscated and original outputs.
-Keeping TVD at a relatively high level helps preserve the obfuscation effect while reducing this correlation to some extent.
-TVD is defined in Equation \ref{eq_tvd}, where $N$ represents the total number of shots in this run, $n$ is the number of bits in the output, $y_{ECQCO_i}$ and $y_{origin_i}$ represent the total number of measurement outcomes of value i in the ECQCO and original quantum circuits, respectively.
+When TVD is kept at a relatively high level, the obfuscation effect is preserved while the correlation is reduced to some extent.
+TVD is defined by Equation \ref{eq_tvd}, where $N$ represents the total number of shots in this run, $n$ is the number of bits in the output, $y_{ECQCO_i}$ and $y_{original_i}$ represent the total number of measurement outcomes of value $i$ in the ECQCO and original quantum circuits, respectively.

 The normalized graph edit distance (normGED) is a classical metric used to measure structural differences between two graphs.
-It computes the minimum total cost required to transform one graph into another by applying a set of defined edit operations, and normalizes this cost by the maximum possible value.
-NormGED value closer to 1 indicates a more substantial structural transformation, suggesting a stronger effect of quantum circuit structure obfuscation.
-Given two graphs $G_1=(V_1,E_1),G_2=(V_2,E_2)$, the graph edit distance is defined as the sum of the minimum edit costs required to transform $G_1$ into $G_2$, including add/delete/replace nodes and edges. $GED(G_1,G_2)$ is denoted as the minimum total cost and the maximum possible graph edit distance is represented as $\mathrm{maxGED(G_1,G_2)}$. normGED is defined in Equation \ref{eq_nGED}
+It computes the minimum total cost required to transform one graph into another by applying a set of defined edit operations, and normalizes the cost by the maximum possible value.
+NormGED value closer to 1 indicates a more substantial structural transformation, which suggests that the quantum circuit structure obfuscation is stronger.
+Given two graphs $G_1=(V_1,E_1),G_2=(V_2,E_2)$, the graph edit distance is defined as the sum of the minimum edit costs required to transform $G_1$ into $G_2$, including add/delete/replace nodes and edges. $GED(G_1,G_2)$ is denoted as the minimum total cost and the maximum possible graph edit distance is represented as $\mathrm{maxGED(G_1,G_2)}$. normGED is defined by Equation \ref{eq_nGED}